Skip to content

 Quick refresher on Tallyfy terminology:

-• Templates = Blueprints that define your workflow (API calls them “checklists”)
+• Templates = Blueprints that define your workflow (the API calls them “checklists”)

-• Processes = Running instances of templates (API calls them “runs”)
+• Processes = Running instances of templates (the API calls them “runs”)

-• Kick-off forms = Data collection before launching (API calls them “preruns”)
+• Kick-off forms = Data collected before launching (the API calls them “prerun”)

 This naming difference catches everyone.
-Just remember: Template → Process in Tallyfy UI equals Checklist → Run in API.
+Just remember: Template equals Checklist, Process equals Run.

 Template to process launch flow

-This diagram shows the complete API flow from listing templates to launching and managing processes.
+This diagram shows the API flow from listing templates to launching and managing processes.

 Diagram